Marker Logo

 this page online

-At least 8 other markers are within walking distance of this marker.
-The Quincy Academy (within shouting distance of this marker); The White House / Pleasants Woodson White (about 400 feet away, measured in a direct line); Centenary Methodist Church Bell (about 500 feet away); The Quincy State Bank (about 700 feet away); Veterans Memorial (approx. 0.2 miles away); Gadsden County War Memorial (approx. 0.2 miles away); Old Washington Lodge No. 2 ~ Quincy Woman's Club (approx. 0.2 miles away); Gadsden County (approx. 0.2 miles away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The Quincy Academy (within shouting distance of this marker); The White House / Pleasants Woodson White (about 400 feet away, measured in a direct line); Centenary Methodist Church Bell (about 500 feet away); The Quincy State Bank (about 700 feet away); Veterans Memorial (approx. 0.2 miles away); Gadsden County War Memorial (approx. 0.2 miles away); Old Washington Lodge No. 2 ~ Quincy Woman's Club (approx. 0.2 miles away); Gadsden County (approx. 0.2 miles away).
 Touch for a list and map of all markers in Quincy.

 St. Paul's Episcopal Church Marker image.
 Click for full size.

-Photographed By Tim Fillmon, October 14, 2020
+Photographed by Tim Fillmon, October 14, 2020

 2. St. Paul's Episcopal Church Marker